 Last Updated on by

-When hiking in hot weather, a number of potential ills and ailments await the unprepared and inappropriately attired.
+When hiking in hot weather (vs cold weather or mild conditions), a number of potential ills and ailments await the unprepared and inappropriately attired.
 Among the most irritating, inconvenient, and downright agonizing of these potential complaints are those that can befall our feet.

 Given that our feet are our sole means of moving from A to B when out in the wild, they’re well worth taking care of, and getting our hands on (feet in?) a pair of high-performing, functional, trail-worthy socks is the best way to start.